NetSPI/PowerUpSQL/README.md

 * Required Dependencies: None
 * Optional Dependencies: None

 Below are the functions included in this module.
-Many of them are complete, but I've also outlined the intended evelopment roadmap.
-High levle roadmap Goals include adding roadmapped modules, adding multi-threading to all common functions, and  testing against SQL Server version 2000 to 2014.
+I've provided a list of the ones completed so far, but I've also outlined the intended development roadmap.
+High level roadmap Goals include adding functions, adding multi-threading to all common functions, and testing against SQL Server version 2000 to 2014.
+At the moment most of the testing was done on versions 2008-2014.

 ### Discovery Functions

 These functions can be used for enumerating SQL Server instances.
 Discovered instances can then be piped into other PowerUpSQL functions.

-Example: Get-SQLInstanceDomain -Verbose | Get-SQLServerInfo -Verbose

 |Function Name|Description |
 |:--------------------------------|:-----------|